dwiindraloka/Mid-Test-Use-Case-Python/README.md

 <br>
 <br>
 Consists of 2 files:
-1. APARTMENT PRICE IN VICTORIA: A python script to predict apartment price in Victoria based on living area environment and apartment conservation status.
+1. APARTMENT PRICE IN VICTORIA.ipynb: A python script to predict apartment price in Victoria based on living area environment and apartment conservation status.
 2. victoria.csv: Dataset file
 <br>